 The cone of Merapi was all volcanic cinders as was inside the core where steam was venting out but no visible lava when I was there.
 From the smoking summit one saw a view of Mount Merbabu to the north, the next in a chain of volcanoes that runs through the region.

 No surprise, Bali is a beautiful, fertile island.
 And while not everyone is rich, people sure aren’t starving.
 As I arrived in the main town of Denpasar on a boat from Java, a woman approached a group of us disembarking tourists, holding up her baby as proof that we should give her something, as if 2 billion other people on Earth don’t also have kids.
 Someone gave her a loaf of freshly baked brown bread, which she threw in the dirt, screaming that she wanted money.

 Seemed everyone on Bali wanted to beg or cheat you or at least sell you something you had no interest in.
 To actually take a vacation, which westerners may take for granted, is a luxury many people on earth will never know.
 Yet in light of the extreme poverty I saw in places like India and Bangladesh, most people in Bali are living in paradise but seemed awfully jaded from tourism.
 First stop in Bali was the nearby beach of Kuta.
-Here I was hanging out on the porch of my bungalow there with a German girl I head recently met in Thailand.
+Here I was hanging out on the porch of my bungalow there with a German girl from Munich I had recently met in Thailand.